sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model-ll2.md

     ![](./images/click-x.png  " ")

-7. By default, only the ADMIN user can use the SQL Developer Web.
-To enable ML\_USER to use it, enter the following and click the **Run Statement** button to grant SQL developer web access to ML\_USER.
+7. By default, only the ADMIN user can use Database Actions.
+To enable ML\_USER to use it, enter the following and click the **Run Statement** button to grant Database Actions access to ML\_USER.

     ````
     <copy>